Make it yours

 Commonly referred to in South Africa as African wild dogs, there are over 10 other names to pick from, including Cape hunting dogs, African-painted dogs, and African-painted wolves.
 Despite the various names, African wild dogs are only distant relatives to both European and American wolves and domestic canines.

 African wild dogs are key to maintaining ecosystem balance through their role as one of Africa’s most successful hunters.
 They contribute to biodiversity by controlling prey populations and their movements.
-With decreasing numbers, the International Union for Conservation of Nature (IUCN) has classified African wild dogs as Endangered (EN) and the second-most endangered carnivores in Africa.
-This highlights the critical urgency of their conservation efforts.
+However, with numbers declining, African wild dog conservation has become increasingly important.
+The International Union for Conservation of Nature (IUCN) has classified African wild dogs as Endangered and the second-most endangered carnivores in Africa.
+This highlights the critical urgency of their protection and the need for wild dog conservation efforts.

 So, how do we protect this species?
 Understanding the challenges they face is the first step.
-Even in protected areas with lots of food and water sources, the habitat may not be suitable for the pack as they could be competing with other large predators like lions and spotted hyenas.
+Even in protected areas with lots of food and water sources, the habitat may not be suitable for the pack as they could be competing with other large predators like lions.
 These larger predators also directly prey on wild dogs.
+And even though wild dogs are fast and determined hunters, they lack the strength to fend off these attacks.

-Even though wild dogs are fast and determined hunters, they lack the strength to fend off lion or hyena attacks.
-In the face of such threats, they retreat to less favourable habitats.
-However, with their remarkable hunting success rate of approximately 80% and their ability to cover long distances, they’re able to raise their pups safely away from alpha predators.
+In the face of such threats, they sometimes retreat to less favourable habitats.
+However, with their remarkable hunting success rate of approximately 60-90% and their ability to cover long distances, they’re able to raise their pups safely away from alpha predators.

 Another threat comes from the coexistence of domestic and wild canines.
 Despite their distant relation to domestic dogs, African wild dogs are highly susceptible to the same diseases.
 Infection can spread rapidly within their family groups as they regurgitate food for their young.
 Implementing a vaccination programme for domestic dogs near territories of wild dogs can reduce disease transmission.